aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 _*free articles only._

 ### Sites with limited number of free articles
-The free article limit can normally be bypassed by removing cookies for the site.*
+The free article limit can normally be bypassed by removing cookies for the site.
+Click on the BPC-icon and then 'clear cookies' button in the popup.
+For user with the limited permissions BPC-version this will only work for supported sites; for other sites use:
 1. Install the extension [Cookie Remover](https://chrome.google.com/webstore/detail/cookie-remover/kcgpggonjhmeaejebeoeomdlohicfhce) or [Disable Cookies](https://chrome.google.com/webstore/detail/disable-cookies/lkmjmficaoifggpfapbffkggecbleang?hl=en).
 2. When coming across a paywall, click the cookie icon in your extension toolbar then refresh the page.

 If removing the cookies works you can also add the site as a custom site.

-_*may not always succeed._

 ### New site requests
 You can submit a request for a new website [here](https://bitbucket.org/magnolia1234/bypass-paywalls-chrome-clean/issues?status=new&status=open).